HDO-Box-App-Unlimited-Entertainment/.github/profile/README.md

-# Welcome to Guide HDOBox for Android! 📱
+# Welcome to Guide HDOBox for Android, Firestick, iOS and Android TV! 📱

 ## 🌟 About This Guide
 This repository serves as an educational resource for optimizing your streaming experience with **HDOBox on Android, Firestick, iOS and Android TV devices**.
 It provides practical tips, performance enhancements, and advice for lawful and secure usage, ensuring compliance with all applicable regulations.